domRiddle/ASF/FAQ.md

 According to users and best of my knowledge, this is the case right now, as nobody reported any issues like stated in the link above while using ASF.
 We couldn't reproduce the issue above with ASF as well, while clearly reproducing it with Idle Master.

 However, keep in mind that Valve might still add ASF to the blacklist at some point, but it's a complete nonsense as even if they do that, you could still play VAC-secured games from your PC, and use ASF at the same time e.g. on your server, so I'm pretty sure that they know very well that ASF should not be a suspect VAC-wise, and they won't make our lifes harder by blacklisting ASF for no reason.
-Still, in worst case you'll be unable to play, like stated above, because VAC-free guarantee of ASF is still here regardless if Steam blacklists ASF binary, or not (and you can still launch ASF on any other machine without Steam client being installed at all).
+Still, in the worst case you'll be unable to play, like stated above, because VAC-free guarantee of ASF is still here regardless if Steam blacklists ASF binary, or not (and you can still launch ASF on any other machine without Steam client being installed at all).

 ***